-Overall, CSOs felt they were in a different place from a year previously when the pioneer status had been developed: for its promises of openness the Scottish government was 'pursuing a very traditional approach to policy in tight circles' and neglecting possibilities around the link between public service reform and openness that they had previously championed.2
+Overall, CSOs were concerned by the climate around transparency and felt they were in a different place from a year previously when the pioneer status had been developed: for its promises of openness the Scottish government was 'pursuing a very traditional approach to policy in tight circles' and neglecting possibilities around the link between public service reform and openness that they had previously championed.3

-Scotland is one of 15 participants of OGP's Subnational Government Pilot Program, created to recognise that 'open government innovations and reforms are happening at the local level where governments can engage more directly with citizens and many crucial public services are delivered with their own'.3 As a consequence, Scotland has a separate action plan running on a different timeframe (see the Scottish action plan for more details4).
-This plan places its emphasis on local government and locally-focused commitments as 'most openness is at the local government level'.5
+Scotland is one of 15 participants of OGP's Subnational Government Pilot Program, created to recognise that 'open government innovations and reforms are happening at the local level where governments can engage more directly with citizens and many crucial public services are delivered with their own'.4 As a consequence, Scotland has a separate action plan running on a different timeframe (see the Scottish action plan for more details5).
+This plan places its emphasis on local government and locally-focused commitments as 'most openness is at the local government level'.6

 The aim of the commitment is to hold a summit (or summits) where equivalent Ministers from across UK governments (Britain, Wales, Scotland and Northern Ireland - as well as local government and elected mayors) can meet and discuss open government reforms with civil society.
-Ideally, the summit will encourage collaboration and, more specifically, develop ideas for the next action plan and future commitments.6 However, the methodology to be used to address relevant issues is not specified.
+Ideally, the summit will encourage collaboration and, more specifically, develop ideas for the next action plan and future commitments.7 However, the methodology to be used to address relevant issues is not specified.